manuelpuyol/gotc/report.md

 First, please make sure to read the  `README` to have a general idea of the project and mining algorithm.

-There are two main parallel components:
+There are three main parallel components:

 1. MiningPool
 2. Miner
+3. GPU

 ### MiningPool